MustafaKadhim/Self-supervised-anomaly-detection-for-medical-images/Experiments/Pelvis_experiments/README.md

 - `Simulation_inference_v4_extended_CJG.py`
 - `Simluation_inference_v3_support_CJG.py`

-These are not on the primary AUROC/AUPRC computation path, but they document and support generation of synthetic variations such as blur/noise/inserted structures used in the broader experimental workflow.
+These are not on the primary AUROC computation path, but they document and support generation of synthetic variations such as blur/noise/inserted structures used in the broader experimental workflow.
+They are optional for you to use in case you would like to simulate global or prostate-local anomalies.

-> 🔐 Be careful not to write identifiable DICOM metadata or patient information to public outputs when using these utilities.

 ---

-## ✅ Exact Replication Checklist
+## ✅ Framework Replication Checklist

 Use this checklist when trying to reproduce the Pelvis experiment:

 - [ ] Normal/reference NIfTI volumes were pre-sliced to `.npy` with the expected `_slice_###` naming convention
-- [ ] Training/validation/test splits are recorded and reused
+- [ ] Training/validation/test splits are recorded and reused in JSON file (***Train_Val_Test_Exact_DataSplits_LUND_PROBE.json***)
 - [ ] Stage 1 checkpoint path is recorded
 - [ ] Stage 2 checkpoint path is recorded
 - [ ] Calibration data are normal/reference and independent from anomaly evaluation cohorts
 - [ ] `--smoothing-kernel` is identical between calibration and inference
-- [ ] Slice indices are preserved in filenames for 3D RoPE and per-slice calibration lookup
+- [ ] Slice indices are preserved in filenames for 3D RoPE during training, inference, and per-slice calibration lookup
-- [ ] The exact inference CLI command is saved
+- [ ] `NpySliceDataset.__getitem__` applies `np.rot90(arr, k=-1)` at load time before MONAI transforms — verify this rotation is consistent across training, calibration, and inference data loaders for your specific data.
+- [ ] DataModule applies `Resize(320×320, area)` → `CenterSpatialCrop(256×256)` at load time — verify input `.npy` slices are compatible with this pipeline and that it works correctly for your data and not cropping important info.
+- [ ] Stage 1 decoder output is **NOT clamped** — the reconstruction is returned directly from the decoder; note this differs from the Brain version which clamps to `[-3, 3]`.
+Nonetheless, it's up to you to decide based on task.
+- [ ] Stage 1 internal augmentation uses only 2 transforms (intensity + affine); you might need other or more intense augmentations based on task.
-- [ ] `results_v4_zscore.json` is retained for each cohort
+- [ ] A `results_v4_zscore.json` file is obtained and saved for each cohort.
+Easy to keep track of cohorts this way.
-- [ ] ROC is computed from `sum_all_bars_score = Σ_slices(token_surprisal_hot_px + Binary_Sum_Heatmap)` per patient/case
+- [ ] ROC is computed from `sum_all_bars_score = Σ_slices(Final_Binary_sum_of_anomaly_maps)` per patient/case
-- [ ] `orig`/normal identifiers are correct before assigning ROC labels
+- [ ] Make sure that `orig`/normal identifiers for "Normal test samples" are correct before ROC-analysis.
+Change naming otherwise.
-- [ ] Ground-truth/category labels are not used for model training
+- [ ] Ground-truth anomaly categories are not used for model training, as only normal/reference shall be used for training.
-- [ ] No patient-identifying information is exposed in public logs, filenames, figures, or W&B runs
+- [ ] No patient-identifying information is exposed in public logs, filenames, figures, or W&B runs.

 ---